Riley has another 2-HR game as Braves overwhelm Pirates 7-1 - WTMJ

 UP NEXT

-Pirates: Pittsburgh has not announced its starter for Tuesday night’s opener of a home series against the Chicago Cubs.
+Pirates: Pittsburgh has not announced its starter for Tuesday night’s opener of a home series against the Chicago Cubs after placing RHP Trevor Cahill on the 10-day IL on Saturday with a left calf strain.
 The Pirates are off on Monday.

 Braves: Following a day off on Monday, RHP Charlie Morton (2-2, 4.60) is scheduled to start when the Braves open a two-game series at Boston on Tuesday night.